himanshu250asdf-ctrl/letsdefend_soc_labs/SOC114 Malicious Attachment Detected - Phishing Alert/README.md

 ### Summary

 This investigation started with an alert.
-The alert type was a phishing email reported after recieved by a user with an attachment.I analyzed the sender information and attachment to determine whether the email was malicious.
+The alert type exchange -phishing email reported after recieved by a user with an attachment.
+I analyzed the sender information and attachment to determine whether the email was phishing or not.
 Based on the evidence, the email was confirmed to be malicious and contained a malicious code.

 ### E-mail